salesforce/utam-js-recipes/README.md

 - Follow the instructions at [Get Started for Mobile](https://utam.dev/guide/get_started_utam#get-started-for-mobile) to set up your local simulator/emulator.
 - Make sure that [Appium](https://github.com/appium/appium#readme) and [node.js](https://nodejs.org/en/) are installed on your machine.
 - Update the wdio configuration file:
-For an iOS test, update `wdio.conf.ios.js` file to configure the test device name, iOS version, and the full path for the test application:
+For an iOS test, update `wdio.conf.ios.js` file to configure the test device name(appium:deviceName), iOS version(appium:platformVersion), and the full path for the test application(appium:app):

 ```js
 'appium:deviceName': 'iPhone 12',